-GONG Ze
+Ze Gong

 Research Field

 Our lab mainly studies the topics in the cell-material interfaces with a focus on mechano-transduction.
 By combining the theoretical models and biomaterials fabrication, we aim to reveal the mechanism of mechano-transduction in physiological and pathological processes, such as metastasis and immune response, as well as design functional biomaterials.
-Ultimately, we hope that our studies could provide new clues on disease treatment by regulating the mechano-transduction in biological process.
+Ultimately, we hope that our studies could provide new clues on disease treatment by regulating the mechano-transduction in biological processes.

 1. Cell Mechanosensing